ezrosent/egg-smol/core-relations/README.md

   a table: the versioning system allows the system to refresh these caches when they become stale, or invalid.

-* Tables can buffer updates without having them take effect, if applying those updates could cause existing `Subset`s to become invalidated.
+* Tables can buffer updates without having them take effect if applying those updates could invalidate existing `Subset`s.
 The way this is enforced is via the separation of `stage` and `merge` methods: `stage` methods move data into a table, but changes are only guaranteed to propagate after a `merge` takes place.